What is uplift modelling?

 We are trying to tease out a second-order effect, the derivative of the target variable with respect to treatment allocation.
-This second-order effect will most likely be smaller in size than the main effect thus is more difficult to pick up.
-Especially if you consider that the main effect can already suffer from a huge imbalance; the response rate to the Direct Mail campaign for our example is likely to be very low single digits.
+This second-order effect will most likely be smaller in size than the main effect and, thus, more difficult to pick up.
+If you consider that the main effect can already suffer from a huge imbalance, the response rate to the DM campaign for our example is likely to be very low single digits.
 The incrementality due to the treatment is much smaller, which brings noise.
-Especially when using direct methods, overfitting can be an issue, so watch out for dimensionality, remove noisy (sparse) variables, grow shallower trees etc.
+When using direct methods, overfitting can be an issue, so watch out for dimensionality, remove noisy (sparse) variables and grow shallower trees.

 Variable selection for uplift modelling can be quite different from standard methods.
 Here we use metrics like Net Information Value, where we want to maximise the Weights of Evidence between treatment and control.
 This lets us see the drivers of ‘lift’ before model training.

 This can be used for indirect approaches too, giving the best of both worlds, offering the speed of any off-the-shelf algorithm coupled with Direct modelling filtering techniques upfront.

 This boils down to several factors.
 Depending on the technical infrastructure you have available, you might want to stay away from having to rely on packages outside standard distribution of sklearn, in which case indirect is the best choice.

 Direct models may take much more time to build and maintain, but have an, at least academic, advantage of modelling the correct quantity.
 Practically, we often find that the speed of iteration and ease of deployment of indirect models leads to better performance metrics and uptake in the business.

 What to optimise